ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/cfml-language/variables.md

 writeoutput( "Welcome to CFML: #a#" );
 ```

-Also note that using the `#` hashes for output on assignments can be reduntant:
+Also note that using the `#` hashes for output on assignments can be redundant:

 **Don't do this**